aws-deepracer-community/deepracer-simapp/README.md

 # AWS DeepRacer Robomaker Image
-This repository contains the extracts from the AWS DeepRacer Robomaker simapp; including the Worlds, the Robotics code etc.
+This repository contains the extracts from the AWS DeepRacer Robomaker simapp; including
+* the environment and tracks
+* the robotics agent code ('markov')
+* Dockerfile

 The built image is available via `docker pull awsdeepracercommunity/deepracer-robomaker:cpu`